Waxing Gibbous on

 Moon before ascending node

-11 days after descending node on 15 October 2023 at 01:11 in ♎ Libra.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 28 October 2023 at 03:14 in ♈ Aries.
+11 days after descending node on 15 October 2023 at 01:11 in ♎ Libra the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 28 October 2023 at 03:14 in ♈ Aries.

 Moon after southern standstill

-6 days since the previous standstill on 20 October 2023 at 09:19 in ♑ Capricorn when the Moon has reached South declination of ∠-28.305°, the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠28.288° at the point of next northern standstill on 2 November 2023 at 05:12 in ♋ Cancer.
+6 days since the last southern standstill on 20 October 2023 at 09:19 in ♑ Capricorn when the Moon has reached South declination of ∠-28.305° the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠28.288° at the point of next northern standstill on 2 November 2023 at 05:12 in ♋ Cancer.

 Syzygy in 2 days